-The EPA commenced environmental assessments in Brighton in February 2018, after soil vapour contamination from tetrachloroethene (PCE) was identified during the redevelopment of a commercial site.
+The EPA commenced environmental assessments in Brighton in February 2018 after becoming aware of soil vapour contamination in the area.

 The soil vapour contamination from tetrachloroethene (PCE), a chemical commonly used in dry cleaning processes, can pose a risk to the public via inhalation in some indoor settings.

 PCE was found in soil vapour on road verges across the assessment area.
 Testing of indoor air undertaken by the EPA at 5 individual properties indicated there was no vapour intrusion risk to occupants.